 To balance pitta dosha in the fall, you need to focus on staying cool — physically, mentally and emotionally.
 Here are five ways to do it.

-Fall is not the time for Sriracha or other types of hot chili sauces, or even pungent spices like garlic and ginger.
+Fall is not the time for hot chili sauces (think: Sriracha) or even pungent spices, such as garlic and ginger.
 This is the time to invite more coolness into your life.
 In Ayurveda, cooling foods include all types of squashes, spinach, plums, pomegranates, ghee (clarified butter, which is also an excellent source of immune support), spices like coriander and fennel and even flowers such as roses and marigolds.

 One particularly helpful home remedy you can try in the fall is to brew fresh marigold flower petals into hot water.
 This makes a special Ayurvedic tea that is excellent for boosting your immunity, managing heat in the body and supporting your hair and skin.

 2. Get creative with coconut